 - 1. Amur maple (Acer ginnala Maxim.)
 2017.
-Sellers shall affix a label that advises buyers to only plant Amur maple and its cultivars in landscapes where the seedlings will be controlled by mowing or other means.
-Amur maple should be planted at least 100 yards from natural areas. - 2.
-Norway maple (Acer platanoides L.) 2020.
-Sellers shall affix a label that advises "Norway maple should only be planted in areas where the seedlings will be controlled or eradicated by mowing or other means.
-Norway maple seed is wind dispersed so trees should not be planted closer than 100 yards from natural areas." - 3.
+Sellers shall affix a label directly to the plant or container packaging that is being sold that advises buyers to only plant Amur maple and its cultivars in landscapes where the seedlings will be controlled by mowing or other means.
+Amur maple seed is wind dispersed and trees should be planted at least 100 yards from natural areas. - 2.
+Norway maple (and all cultivars) (Acer platanoides L.) 2020.
+Sellers shall affix a label directly to the plant or container packaging that is being sold that advises buyers to only plant Norway maple and its cultivars in landscapes where the seedlings will be controlled by mowing or other means.
+Norway maple seed is wind dispersed and trees should be planted at least 100 yards from natural areas. - 3.
 Poison ivy including eastern poison ivy (Toxicodendron radicans L.Kuntze) and western poison ivy (T. rydbergii Small ex Rhdb Greene) 2010.
 Must be eradicated or controlled for public safety along rights-of-ways, trails, public accesses, business properties open to the public or on parts of lands where public access for business or commerce is granted.
 Must also be eradicated or controlled along property borders when requested by adjoining landowners. - 4.
-Winged burning bush (Euonymus alatus Thunb.)
+Winged burning bush (and all cultivars) (Euonymus alatus Thunb.)
 2020.
 Three-year production phase-out period, after which sale of this species will be prohibited and the species will move to the Restricted list in 2023.